Gloria Ramos (actress): Personal life

 Ramos lives with her family in Madrid and maintains close relationships with her parents and siblings.
 She has spoken about her desire for independence and has expressed interest in eventually living on her own or with friends.
 She enjoys various activities including riding motorcycles with her brother and using social media platforms like TikTok.

 In interviews, Ramos has been vocal about challenging stereotypes surrounding intellectual disabilities, emphasizing that people with Down syndrome can achieve their goals with proper support and opportunities.
 She has stated that her dream is to perform in a musical and continue expanding her acting career into different genres, including drama and action films.

 Impact and legacy

-Gloria Ramos's nomination for the Goya Award marked a watershed moment for disability representation in Spanish cinema.
-Her success has opened doors for other actors with disabilities and has contributed to changing perceptions about the capabilities of people with intellectual disabilities in the entertainment industry.
+Gloria Ramos's nomination for the Goya Award has been regarded a significant moment for disability representation in Spanish cinema.
+According to the commentators her success has opened doors for other actors with disabilities and has contributed to changing perceptions about the capabilities of people with intellectual disabilities in the entertainment industry.

 Her work has been recognized not only for its artistic merit but also for its social impact, helping to promote inclusion and diversity in Spanish film and television.
 Ramos continues to be an inspiration for young people with disabilities who aspire to careers in the performing arts.